In the movie from Russia With Love, James Bond responds to Kerim Bay’s invitation for coffee by saying, ‘medium sweet’.

 - Ground Coffee

 - A cezve (a small long-handled pot with a pouring lip designed specifically to make Turkish coffee).

 A Cezva is readily available on Amazon and other places.
-I found one on the Turkish Shop website.
-(Not affiliated).

 Please find a video of me making James Bond Turkish Coffee in the link below.

 For more information on Turkey and Istanbul I recommend you connect with Thomas who is Fleming Never Dies on instagram.